priyankanadendla/Task6-PortfolioWebsite/README.md

- Project Overview
+# Project Overview

-This is a personal portfolio website built using HTML, CSS, and JavaScript to showcase my profile and skills.
+- This is a personal portfolio website built using HTML, CSS, and JavaScript to showcase my profile and skills.

- Features
+ ## Features

-Profile image and introduction
+- Profile image and introduction
-About, Skills, and Projects sections
+- About, Skills, and Projects sections
-Contact form
+- Contact form
-Responsive design
+- Responsive design

-Output
+## Output

-A complete portfolio website that professionally displays personal information and projects.
+-A complete portfolio website that professionally displays personal information and projects.

 <img width="1366" height="768" alt="task6 1" src="https://github.com/user-attachments/assets/e0bb2570-f509-43e1-aa71-a50ca86b3949" />